nickhould/ethan/source/_drafts/2012-02-05-guide-to-wdw-part-1.markdown

 The World is 30,080 acres total.
 That's about 47 square miles, or 121.7 square kilometers.
 If you can't picture that, that's about twice the size of Manhattan.
 So yes, it's big.

-And in that land you can find four theme parks, two water parks, twenty-three themed hotels (plus eight more non-Disney hotels, a campground, two health spas, five golf courses, and one-hundred and thirty-nine restaurants.
+And in that land you can find four theme parks, two water parks, twenty-three themed hotels (plus eight more non-Disney hotels), a campground, two health spas, five golf courses, and one-hundred and thirty-nine restaurants.

 It is impossible to see all of this in one visit.
-You would have to spend at least a month to experience everything the World has to offer.
-In order to know what you're doing, you need a guide.
+You need to accept this.
+But, in order to know what you're doing and how to do it as efficiently as possible, you need a guide.
 And that's where I come in.

 In the coming weeks (or months, I haven't written everything yet), I will bring you through everything you need to know to have an enjoyable, cost-efficient vacation, with some tips along the way.